CUPUM/nplex/README.md

 ## Preparing a distribution

-Since a Nodejs environement is required for SvelteKit's server-side-rendering (SSR), the project's `/dist` will be provided as a dockerized application wrapped with a minimal Nodejs-on-Linux-architecture image, thus reducing risks of discrepency problems between developement and production environments' node versions and other root dependencies.
+In the long run, the project's `/dist` build should be provided as a dockerized application wrapped with a minimal Nodejs-on-Linux-architecture image to reduce risks of discrepency problems between developement and production environments' node versions and other root dependencies.
+The said docker image will also contain the proper vscode configurations and extensions to facilitate/predefine setup of a dev container.

 ### Building